cloudant/sync-android/doc/replication.md

 Datastore ds = manager.openDatastore("my_datastore");

-// Create a replictor that replicates changes from the remote
+// Create a replicator that replicates changes from the remote
 // database to the local datastore.
 PullReplication pull = new PullReplication();
 pull.source = uri;